How Do You Clean for a Cancer Patient?

 How do you clean for a cancer patient?
 This question came up recently at Castle Keepers House Cleaning and we were surprised by the lack of detailed advice on the web.
 Cleaning for a cancer patient is especially important because, since their immune system is suppressed due to the various medical procedures they are undergoing, infection control is the main objective.
 We should clean for health first and appearance second.

 Good home hygiene includes the various tasks we perform to keep our homes clean, which goes a long way towards preventing the spread of infectious diseases.
-These procedures include handwashing, proper food storage and cooking practices, good laundry practices, safe disposal of human and other waste, control of dust-borne allergens, care of pets, etc. The important thing to remember is day-to-day cleaning practices are no different for cancer patients and those at increased risk of infection than for other family members.
+These procedures include handwashing, proper food storage, and cooking practices, good laundry practices, safe disposal of human and other waste, control of dust-borne allergens, care of pets, etc. The important thing to remember is day-to-day cleaning practices are no different for cancer patients and those at increased risk of infection than for other family members.
 The difference is that if cleaning practices are not correctly carried out, the risk of infection is greater.

 Breaking the Chain of Infection

 Germs, both good and bad, are introduced continuously into the home by infected family members or visitors, contaminated food, pets, and sometimes in water or by air.
-There is a chain of events that results in the spread on infection from these sources to uninfected individuals in the home.
-Breaking this chain of infection is a key way to prevent the spread of germs and is achieved by good cleaning and hygiene practices.
+There is a chain of events that results in the spread of infection from these sources to uninfected individuals in the home.
+Breaking this chain of infection is a key way to prevent the spread of germs and is achieved with good cleaning and hygiene practices.

 There is a chain of events that results in the spread on infection from these sources to uninfected individuals in the home.
 Breaking this chain of infection is a key way to prevent the spread of germs.

-The source of germs is, of course, people, pets, contaminated food, air and water.
+The source of germs is, of course, people, pets, contaminated food, air, and water.
 Keep infected people away from healthy people to isolate the germs.
 Be careful when disposing of pet waste.
 In the kitchen, take care when handling raw foods.
 Elsewhere in the house, handle diapers and soiled items with care.
 The method of exit is how the germs become available to spread – prevent any feces, vomit or fluids from wounds, coughs, or sneezes from getting onto surfaces or hands.
 By far the greatest method of spread for germs is the hands, hand and food contact surfaces, dirty cleaning cloths and other cleaning tools, and things that are shared.
 Methods of entry include the mouth, nose, eyes, or open wounds.
 Regarding susceptible people, everybody is at risk, but some people, like cancer patients, are more vulnerable to infection.
 Infection can be passed directly from person to person or through contact with equipment, surfaces or unwashed hands.
 The easiest way to break the chain of infection transmission is to prevent one link from occurring.

 If you are cleaning for a cancer patient, you can make the most impact at the method of spread link of the chain of infection.
 In developing good hygiene for your home, you need to identify the major routes for spread of germs.
 This suggests that the critical control point for breaking the chain of infection (for example, the places where hygiene is most important), is the hands.
 Think of the hands as the top point in a pyramid of critical control points.
 The layer under the hands includes hand contact surfaces, food contact surfaces, and cleanliness and effectiveness of cleaning cloths and other cleaning tools.
 The layer under that includes clothing and household linens and toilets, baths, sinks, etc. The base of the pyramid includes floors, walls, furniture, etc.